-In 2014, the global dialysis products market was worth approximately US\$ 14 billion.
+In 2015, the global dialysis products market was worth approximately US\$ 13 billion.

-Fresenius Medical Care is the leading provider of dialysis products in the world, with a market share of about 34%, followed by its largest competitor, Baxter, with 29%.
+Fresenius Medical Care is the leading provider of dialysis products in the world, with a market share of about 34%, followed by its largest competitor, Baxter, with 28%.
 Each of the other competitors, mainly from Japan, held a single-digit percentage market share.

 Fresenius Medical Care is the leading supplier worldwide of hemodialysis products with a market share of 38%.
-With a market share of 21%, Fresenius Medical Care is the second-largest provider worldwide of products for peritoneal dialysis after Baxter.
-In the United States, Fresenius Medical Care's share of the peritoneal dialysis market is 43%.
+With a market share of 21%, Fresenius Medical Care is the secondlargest provider worldwide of products for peritoneal dialysis after Baxter.